 XI.
 Environmental Factors: - Moderate or heavy alcohol consumption is

-associated with an increase risk of breast carcinoma.
+associated with an increased risk of breast carcinoma.

 The role of viruses has been pursued since Bitner’s Brilliant discovery in 1936 that a filterable agent- transmitted through the mother’s milk causes breast carcinoma in suckling mice –the virus called (Mouse Mammary tumor) which is retro virus.